+- 27. Diversity of Students

 - .
-All Students belong to Punjab State - 28.
-How many students have cleared national and state competitive examinations such as NET, SLET, GATE, Civil services, Defense services, etc.?
+All Students belong to Punjab State

+- 28. How many students have cleared national and state competitive examinations such as NET, SLET, GATE, Civil services, Defense services, etc.?

-.
+- .
 No Data available

-- 29. Student progression: N. A. - 30.
-Details of Infrastructural facilities
+- 29. Student progression: N. A.

+- 30. Details of Infrastructural facilities